Sourdough Starter Troubleshooting Guide and FAQ

 Q: My starter is developing mold.
 How do I know if my sourdough starter is bad?

-If your starter is developing any mold (pink, etc.), throw it out immediately and start over.
+If your starter is developing any mold (pink, etc.), throw it out immediately.
 There is no way to fix or salvage a moldy starter.
-Check your flours (are they rancid? spoiling?) before trying again.
+Check your flours (are they rancid? spoiling?) before starting over.

 Q: My starter isn’t showing any signs of activity and it has been several days.
 Did I kill my sourdough starter?